 There are Southwestern regional influences that vary from New Mexico to Arizona, Texas, and Southern California.
 Here in Tucson, our regional cuisine is defined by fresh veggies, grilled meats and all of the delicacies that a mid-sized, sunshine filled desert city/college town, 60 miles from Mexico, has to offer.
 It’s summertime eating all year round.

 This recipe is an outtake from my new cookbook Taste of Tucson that was cut for space.
 It comes from Erika and Jake of Seis Kitchen, who said to be sure and not throw out the hibiscus flowers after you boil them, eat them instead!
 They said, “They are still super tasty and similar in texture to fruit leather.”
 This agua fresca isn’t too sweet, so you can drink it all day long and even into the night (perhaps with vodka!)
 Plus, hibiscus flowers have a myriad of health benefits.

 This recipe was originally developed for TasteCooking.com.
-It’s quite spooky looking, yet elegant enough to serve at a Halloween themed adult dinner party.
+This pasta is quite spooky looking, yet elegant enough to serve at a Halloween themed adult dinner party.

 We all know that rainbow sprinkles make the world-go-round and this super-easy recipe is fun, festive and good for you too.
 You can melt the chocolate in the microwave which makes it the perfect treat for a hot summer’s day.

 A healthy recipe for creamy, cheesy, supreme pizza flavored spaghetti squash, for the pizza flavors that you crave in cute single servings.
 They are fairly low in calories, very filling and taste like pizza.
 So it’s win-win-win.

 Learn how to make frozen Watermelon Wedges: the all natural ice pops.

 All of the bark and none of the bite.